IsDefinitelyUser/php-cheatsheet/README.md

     <body>
         /*
             1.)
 Including navbar file
             2.)
-Error message will occured when there is no file but, only for navbar.
+Error message will occured when there is no file, but the web will still execute.
         */
         <?php include "navbar.php"; ?>
         <?php